stephenulmer/macos-setup-ansible/README.md

 ## Setup Phase

-Run the main.yml playbook:
+Run the dotfiles.yml playbook:

-    ansible-playbook main.yml
+    ansible-playbook playbooks/dotfiles.yml

 This installs the dotfiles git repository, which includes `~/bin/op-sudo`.

+When called aith the '-A' argument, sudo will look in the SUDO_ASKPASS environment variable for the name of a command to run to get the password.
+Setting SUDO_ASKPASS="$HOME/bin/op-sudo" enables 1Password to provide sudo with the escalation credentials, authorized with Touch ID.
+1password will look for a Login item named *username*@*hostname*, and provide the password from that to sudo.

+Run the packages.yml playbook:

+    ansible-playbook playbooks/packages.yml

-Next, the `main.yml` runs the `geerlingguy.mac.homebrew` role to install the software listed in `var/packages.yml`.
-The role is called in such a way that if the BECOME passwword is needed it is provided by 1Password, authorized with Touch ID. !password will loog for a Login item named *username*@*hostname*, and provide the password from that to sudo.
+The `packages.yml` playbook runs the `geerlingguy.mac.homebrew` role to install the software listed in the inventory.
+The role is called in such a way that if the BECOME passwword is needed it is provided by 1Password.

 ## Evolution